chilumine/cpts-quick-references/module/Web-Attacks.md

 # Web Attacks - Skills Assessment

->[Scenario](https://academy.hackthebox.com/module/134/section/1219) You are performing a web application penetration test for a software development company, and they task you with testing the latest build of their social networking web application.
+>[Scenario](https://academy.hackthebox.com/module/134/section/1219) You are performing a web application penetration test for a software development company,
+>and they task you with testing the latest build of their social networking web application.
 >The login details are provided to `94.237.49.11` with user `htb-student` and password `Academy_student!`.

+>Objective -  Escalate your privileges and exploit different vulnerabilities to read the flag at '/flag.php'.

 ## Foothold